pauleveritt/www.pauleveritt.org/content/about/index.md

 ---
+title: About Me
 layout: layouts/MainLayout.11ty.tsx
 eleventyNavigation:
-  key: About Me
+  key: About
-  order: 3
+  order: 4
 ---

 # About Me